GriffithUniLibrary/research-data-management/content/5-Ethics and research data.md

 The Code and the guide apply to all research conducted under the auspices of Australian institutions.
-Whilst Griffith University will also have specific institutional policies and processes capable of fulfilling the aim of this guide there are appropriate options for flexibility in the application of this content.
+Whilst Griffith University will also have specific institutional policies and processes capable of fulfilling the aim of this guide, there are appropriate options for flexibility in the application of this content.

 ## Section 2: Responsibilities for institutions